Southbank - East

 Southbank - East's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Southbank - East shows excellent health outcomes across all age groups, with very low prevalence of common health conditions.
+Southbank - East shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.

-Private health cover is exceptionally high at approximately 58% (12,388 people).
-Mental health issues and asthma are the most common medical conditions, affecting 7.2 and 6.1% of residents respectively.
-A total of 82.4% declare themselves completely clear of medical ailments, compared to 79.8% across Greater Melbourne.
-The area has 4.9% (1,058 people) of residents aged 65 and over, lower than the 6.8% in Greater Melbourne.
-Health outcomes among seniors are strong, broadly inline with the general population's health profile.
+Approximately 58% of its total population (12,390 people) has private health cover, which is exceptionally high.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 7.2% and 6.1% of residents respectively.
+A majority, 82.4%, report being completely free from medical ailments compared to 79.8% across Greater Melbourne.
+The area has a lower proportion of seniors aged 65 and over at 4.9% (1,058 people), compared to Greater Melbourne's 6.8%.
+Despite this, health outcomes among seniors are strong and align with the general population's health profile.

 Frequently Asked Questions - Health